hashmapinc/TempusDevEnvironment/README.md

 * Maven 3.1 or newer
 * Docker (with compose)
 * A machine with 8+ GB of RAM and preferably quad core
+* The hashmapinc/thingsboard repository cloned on your local machine

 ### Configuring Docker